1234634/simulator/README.md

 # simulator
 This is a bash script for running Memristor robotics simulator.

-After you have extracted this file enter to it and open terminal.
+After you have extracted this file to your computer open a terminal in it.
+These comands you need to type only once:
 type: chmod u+x run_simulator
 type: chmod u+x run_pic

-To start robot type:
+Every time when starting robot type:
 ./run_simulator
 cd mep2
 ROBOT=helloworld ./main.py helloworld sim=1